Judit Mascó: Awards

 Mascó received the prestigious Elle Woman of the Year Award in 2003 and the Protagonistas Award in 2009 for her activism.

 Activism

 Outside of TV, modeling, and writing, Mascó is involved in social change efforts.
 She is a board member of several international nongovernmental organizations such as the Vicente Ferrer Foundation, the Asociación de Donantes de Riñón Españoles (Association of Spanish Kidney Donors), Amics de la Gent Gran(Friends of the Elderly) and the Caravana Solidaria al África Occidental (West Africa Solidarity Caravan).
 In addition she is the president of the Festival of Childhood and Youth, held in Barcelona and advisory board member of Oxfam Spain.

-In 2000 she traveled to Florida to meet with Spanish citizen Joaquin José Martínez, at the time imprisoned in the death row, to alert the media of an unfair death sentence for two murders he did not commit.
+In 2000 she traveled to Florida to meet with Spanish citizen Joaquin José Martínez, at the time imprisoned in the death row, to draw attention in the media to his death sentence for two murders he did not commit.
 In 2001 the Florida Supreme Court acquitted him of all charges.